 Relationship-based fundraising is here to stay.
 As donor behavior shifts, technology is simultaneously shifting to keep up.
 These technological shifts allow nonprofits to pave new paths to connect with their donors, volunteers, and supporters.

-Rob Wu shared that he finds the new era of fundraising to be community-driven.
-Instead of focusing on email blasts of the past, today’s nonprofits are focused on relationship-based fundraising efforts, with the goal to connect with donors in a personal way.
+Rob Wu shared that he finds the new era of fundraising to be community driven.
+Instead of focusing on email blasts, which were prevalent (and ineffective) in the past, today’s nonprofits are focused on relationship-based fundraising efforts, with the goal to connect with donors in a personal way.

 Here are some ways that donor behavior has shifted: